-The occurrence of any one or more of the following events or the existence of any one or more of the following conditions constitutes an event of default under the indenture.
+The occurrence of any one or more of the following events or the existence of any one or more of the following conditions constitutes an event of default under the indenture:

-- i.
-Default in the payment of the principal of or premium, if any, on any bond when it becomes due and payable, whether at the stated maturity thereof, on a sinking fund payment date, or upon proceedings for redemption. - ii.
-Default in the payment of any installment of interest on any bond when it becomes due and payable. - iii.
-Default in the performance of any covenant, contract, or other provision in the bonds or the indenture and such default continues for a period of 30 days after written notice to the District and the trustee from the beneficial owners of at least 25% in aggregate principal amount of the bonds then outstanding or to the District from the trustee specifying such default and requiring it to be remedied, provided, no event of default will be deemed to have occurred so long as a course of action adequate to remedy such failure shall have been commenced within such 30-day period and is diligently prosecuted to completion and the failure is remedied. - iv.
-Default by the District or the Issuer in the payment of any indebtedness, in a material amount (other than under the indenture), and any period of grace with respect thereto expired, or an event of default occurs, which default in payment or event of default may result in such indebtedness becoming or being declared due and payable prior to the date on which it would otherwise become due and payable. - v.
-The entry of a decree or order for relief by a court having jurisdiction in the premises in respect of the District or the Issuer in an involuntary case under the federal bankruptcy laws or any other applicable federal or state bankruptcy, insolvency, or other similar law, or appointing a receiver, liquidator, assignee, custodian, trustee, sequestrator (or other similar official) of the District or the issuer or for any substantial part of its property, or ordering the winding-up or liquidation of its affairs and the continuance of any such decree or order unstayed and in effect for a period of 60 consecutive days. - vi.
-The commencement by the District or the Issuer of a voluntary case under the federal bankruptcy laws, as now or hereafter constituted, or any other applicable federal or state bankruptcy, insolvency or other similar law, or the consent by it to the appointment of or taking possession by a receiver, liquidator, assignee, trustee, custodian, sequestrator (or other similar official) of the District or for any substantial part of its property, or the making by it of any assignment for the benefit of creditors, or the failure of the District or the Issuer generally to pay its debts as such debts become due, or the taking of corporate action by the District or the issuer in furtherance of any of the foregoing.
+- (a) Default in the payment of the principal of or premium, if any, on any Series 2023 Bond when the same becomes due and payable, whetehr at the stated maturity thereof, on a sinking fund date, or upon proceedings for the redemption. - (b) Default in the payment of any installment of interest on any Series 2023 Bond when the same becomes due and payable - (c) The District defaults in the performance of any covenant, contract, or other provision in the bond resolution, and such default continues for a period of 30 days after written notice to the District from the beneficial owners of at least 25% in aggregate principal amount of the Series 2023 Bonds then outstanding or to the District specifying such default and requiring the same to be remedied, provided, with respect to any such failure covered by this subsection (c), no event of default will be deemed to have occurred so long as a course of action adequate to remedy such failure shall have been commenced within such 30-day period and will thereafter be diligently prosecuted to completion and the failure will be remedied thereby. - (d) Default by the District in the payment of any indebtedness in a material amount and any period of grace with respect thereto has expired, or an event of default as defined in any indenture or instrument occurs, which default in payment or event of default may result in such indebtedness becoming or being declared due and payable prior to the date on which it would otherwise become due and payable. - (e) The entry of a decree or order for relief by a court having jurisdiction in the premises in respect of the District in an involuntary case under the federal bankruptcy laws, as now or hereafter constituted, or any other applicable federal or state bankruptcy, insolvency, or other similar law; or the appointment of a receiver, liquidator, assignee, custodian, trustee, sequestrator (or other similar official) of the District or for any substantial part of its property; the ordering of the winding-up or liquidation of its affairs and the continuance of any such decree or order unstayed and in effect for a period of 60 consecutive days. - (f) The commencement by the District of a voluntary case under the federal bankruptcy laws, as now or hereafter constituted, or any other applicable federal or state bankruptcy, insolvency, or other similar law; or the consent by the District to the appointment of or taking possession by a receiver, liquidator, assignee, trustee, custodian, sequestrator (or other similar official) of the District or for any substantial part of its property; or the making by the District of any assignment for the benefit of creditors, or the failure of the District generally to pay its debts as such debts become due, or the taking of corporate action by the District in furtherance of any of the foregoing.